|

 world championships.
 Also a special mention must be made of Cynthia Brealey, who is the only UK competitor that has been to

-crossing on Condor Ferries for two and a car, kindly donated each year by Channel Islands Direct.
+a return crossing on Condor Ferries for two and a car, kindly donated each year by Channel Islands Direct.

-After running
+After

-a nations theme each day, with a French day, Spanish day and a British day, with food and drinks from each country on each
+and also introduced a nations theme each day, with a French day, Spanish day and a British day, with food and drinks from

-day.
-Also a new Nations team event was introduced on Sunday, with the highest placed team from each nation entering a new
+each country on each day.
+Also a new Nations team event was introduced on Sunday, and as always on the Monday afternoon the

-Final on Monday afternoon, along with the classic individuals finals.
-Also for the first time there was also an Obedience
+classic individuals finals is held.
+Also for the first time there was also an Obedience show alongside the Festival.
+In 2017

-the sponsorship over the last few years.
-Over the last 9 Festivals which were run for charity, over £10,500
+workshops during the week.
+Over the last 17 Festivals which were run for charity, £19,752 has been raised for Jersey

-has been raised for Jersey Hospice.
-Another special mention must be made of the very generous support and sponsorship over
+Hospice.
+Another special mention must be made of the very generous support and sponsorship over the years from all of our

-the judges over the years:
+Thank you to all the judges over the years:

 1997